-Iver Johnson M1 Carbine 100% Stainless Steel, almost impossible to find in Stainless and in good condition, plus the original factory leather sling.
-This is a handy light weight good feeling fun to shoot, a hunting brush gun with very little recoil and cheap ammo.
+Iver Johnson M1 Carbine 100% Stainless Steel, almost impossible to find in Stainless and in good condition.
+This is a handy light weight, good feeling, fun to shoot, a hunting brush gun with very little recoil and cheap ammo.
 Manufactured in 1982 or 83 by Iver Johnson Arms in Middlesex, New Jersey, you can check the serial number.

 Prior to World War II, U.S. Army Ordnance received reports that the full-size M1 rifle